sspencer/cli/grop/README.md

 ```

 Note: In the example above, it is safer to specify the key as ".foo" in cases where "foo" may appear in the value.

+## TBD

+1. only search left hand of express for pattern
+2. allow negative pattern match (`!source` or `-source` to find objects with a source key)